Capitalism Is Threatening American Values. Are We Paying Attention?

 Written by Vidya Narayanan

-Building Rizzle (rizzle.com), the future of video creation!
+Building the future of prosumer video editing!
+Co-founder of @Rizzle.
 In past life (@Google, @Qualcomm), I built stuff that you’ve likely used!